caceres97/react-squircle/README.md

 # react-squircle

-The wasy way to make a Squircle in [React Js](https://reactjs.org/).
+The easy way to make a Squircle in [React Js](https://reactjs.org/).

 # Installation